A Coordinated Electric System Interconnection Review—the utility’s deep-dive on technical and cost impacts of your project.

 - DLG (Double-Line-to-Ground) faults

-- Line de-energization with reclose scenarios
+- Line de-energization and reclosing sequences

-- Pre-insertion resistors
+- Pre-insertion resistors to limit inrush during reclosing

-- Transmission system upgrades
+- Transmission upgrades as a long-term measure

 Conclusion